labmlai/labml/readme.rst

 Using this, we were able to reuse a lot of code in internal machine learning projects.

 Configurations module help keep away from a range of common bad practices.
-For example, passing around a large monolithic configuration object, and having a big class that does everything.
+`For example, passing around a large monolithic configuration object, and having a big class that does everything<https://www.reddit.com/r/MachineLearning/comments/g1vku4/d_antipatterns_in_open_sourced_ml_research_code/>`.

 We have released some common configurable components such as ``TrainingLoop`` and ``Datasets``.
 It is very easy to hack our components or write new reusable components.